Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 This simulates a file download using native PowerShell download methods, triggering rule 100010.
 This is also the rule tied to the Shuffle webhook integration, so this test exercises the full automated pipeline end to end.

-**Expected result:** Wazuh fires a level 14 alert → Shuffle receives the webhook → Cortex queries VirusTotal → TheHive case is created → if the VirusTotal score exceeds 3, the host is isolated via `drop-firewall`.
+**Expected result:** Wazuh fires a level 14 alert → Shuffle receives the webhook → Cortex queries VirusTotal → TheHive alert is created → if the VirusTotal score exceeds 3, the host is isolated via `drop-firewall`.

 #### T1547.001 - Registry Run Key Modification (Rule 100012)